 5 things people get wrong about the debt ceiling saga

-The U.S. running short of both time and money to pay its bills.
+The U.S. is running short of both time and money to pay its bills.

 At some point in the next several weeks, the U.S. is likely to run out of money to pay its bills, risking the prospect of a devastating default.